 86.)
 Reiman Gardens (1407 University Blvd, Ames).
 There’s so much great programming for kids and families during the summer months.
-There’s summer camps, water days, story time, and the sculpture exhibit Winds, Waves, & Lights.
+There are summer camps, water days, storytime, and the sculpture exhibit Winds, Waves, & Lights.

 88.)
 Ashworth Swimming Pool (101 45th St, Des Moines).
 Not an aquatic center, but a real swimming pool with deep water and diving boards.
 There’s also a separate toddler pool for the younger crowds.

 89.)
 Water Works Park (2201 George Flagg Pkwy, Des Moines).
 Located near the Raccoon River, this park offers 1,500 acres to explore.
-There’s biking and walking trails, picnic shelters, horse trails, and fishing.
+There are biking and walking trails, picnic shelters, horse trails, and fishing.

 91.)
 The Freedom Rock Tour (visit the website to see all locations).
 The original Freedom Rock is located in Greenfield and gets repainted every year as a thank you to veterans.

 92.)
 Fox Creek Park.
 (522 NE Westgate Drive, Waukee).
 Play, run and splash at this sprayground located in Waukee.